cognitedata/reveal/apps/discover/README.md

 ### Start server

 0. Get the PK from last-pass for the testing project.
-Put it in the Discover root as `discover-e2e-<<cluster>>.jwk-key.json`
+Put it in the Discover `private-keys` folder as `discover-e2e-<CLUSTER>.jwk-key.json`

 1. Then start your test server:

-(Make sure you always do this for bluefield)
+(Make sure you always do this for azure-dev or bluefield)

 ```sh
 yarn start:local